KPKrol85/kp-code-playground/pr-01-translogix/README.md

 npm install
 ```

-The project is a private npm package (`private: true`) with development dependencies declared in `package.json` and locked in `package-lock.json`.
+Development dependencies are declared in `package.json` and locked in `package-lock.json`.
+The package is marked as private.

 ### Local Development

-Source files are the canonical development files.
-Do not manually edit `dist/`, `assets/css/style.min.css`, or `assets/js/main.min.js`.
+The project has no separate `dev` script.
+For development, edit source files: root `*.html`, `partials/`, `assets/css/modules/`, `assets/js/`, `assets/data/`, and `scripts/`.

-After generating the production build, the `dist/` package can be previewed locally:
+After generating the production package, preview `dist/` locally:

 ```bash
 npm run preview:dist